-Upper eyelid blepharoplasty typically lasts 1 to 1.5 hours.
-If both upper and lower eyelid blepharoplasty is performed, the procedure is typically closer to 3 hours.
+Upper eyelid blepharoplasty typically lasts about 1 hour.
 If you have other procedures performed at the same time, the operating time will be longer.

 What kind of anesthesia will I have?

 Blepharoplasty can be performed under general anesthesia or under intravenous sedation that delivers medication through an IV in your arm that makes you drowsy.
-Board certified plastic surgeon Dr. Kirby will review your specific medical history so that the best choice can be made.
-In most cases eyelid surgery is performed as outpatient surgery, with plans for you to return home the same day of your surgery.
+Dr. Kirby will review your specific medical history so that the best choice can be made.
+In most cases, eyelid surgery is performed as outpatient surgery, meaning you will be able to return home the same day of your surgery.

 What are the risks of eyelid surgery?